Brauckhoff/biopixR/joss/paper.md

 `biopixR` is an `R` package for the analysis of bioimage data.
 The `biopixR` package contains 15 functions for various tasks including image import, segmentation, clustering, parameter optimization, and line gap mitigation.
-Among these is an optimized edge detection algorithm based on the Canny algorithm.
+Among these is an optimized edge detection algorithm based on the Canny edge detection algorithm.
 Users can employ object detection and filtering within a pipeline function.
 Both Canny edge detection and thresholding can be parameterized via an interactive Tcl/Tk user interface.
 Additionally, the package includes a function for clustering objects within an image based on their shape features using Self-Organizing Maps (SOM).
 For circular objects, threshold and smoothing parameters for object detection can be automatically calculated using Gaussian process regression models (Kriging models).